Ask Jean: What Should I Do About My Rosacea?

 I’m sorry to hear about your skin troubles—rosacea is a notoriously tough thing to treat.
 It takes some serious experimenting to see what your skin responds to.
 If budget allows (and rosacea treatment is usually at least partly covered by insurance), consider seeing a dermatologist.

 Barring that option, go for the gentlest products you can find.
 Conventional beauty products are made with all kinds of skin irritants and toxins that are terrible for rosacea patients—often even in products that claim to be for sensitive skin.
 Everything on our site is “clean,” though individual products may still irritate your skin—as I say, rosacea is hard to treat.
 If it were me, barring a dermatologist, I’d start with the blue tansy products from Herbivore—they’re made with a calming ingredient called azulene that can be super-helpful.
 They gently exfoliate, which can help with both aging and breakouts, and they’re ultra-soothing.
 Look out for the term “fragrance” on labels—fragrance is supremely irritating to skin.
-And make sure your sunblock has no chemical sunscreens in it—they are among the most irritating ingredients in skincare.
-A pure mineral block, like the one from Drunk Elephant, or, in drugstores, the one from Burt’s Bees, is actually soothing to skin (the minerals are the same thing that calms skin diaper-rash creams, believe it or not).
-As for moisturizer, again go for the simplest, cleanest formula you can find—goop has a fantastic one coming out in a few weeks, I also like Drunk Elephant’s new hydrating vitamin B gel.
-All of these products are on or coming to goop.com shortly.
+And make sure your sunblock has no chemical sunscreens in it—they are among the most irritating ingredients in skin care.
+A pure mineral block, like the one from Vive Sana, or, in drugstores, the one from Burt’s Bees, is actually soothing to skin (the minerals are the same thing that calms skin in diaper-rash creams, believe it or not).
+As for moisturizer, again go for the simplest, cleanest formula you can find—goop makes a fantastic one, I also like the chamomile and rosehip day cream from Pai, a brand that specializes in gentle formulas for sensitive skin.
+All of these products are on goop.com .
 I hope this helps!